The List

 Energy Revolution: The Adani Green Energy Gallery

-Discover how the world can generate and use energy more sustainably to limit climate change in our new, free gallery.
+Discover how the world can generate and use energy more sustainably to limit climate change in our free gallery.
 Looking at the past, present and future of energy systems, Energy Revolution: The Adani Green Energy Gallery features recognisable and surprising objects plus interactive exhibits to highlight how we can journey to a more sustainable world—and our role in achieving that low carbon future.
 See a pioneering electric taxi that’s 100 years old, challenge yourself to balance electricity supply and demand in one of our interactive games, and marvel at a vast seven metre tidal turbine blade, which helped generate enough electricity to power a thousand homes.
 This free gallery contains three sections, each exploring this century’s defining challenge in a different way:Future Planet explores the climate change we are already experiencing and how scientists use complex computer models to glimpse the climate futures we could face, depending on the decisions we make today.Future Energy focuses on the technologies—and the people behind them—that are reimagining how energy is supplied and used today, as well as showcasing artefacts that have led the way in the energy transition away from fossil fuels.Our Future looks forward to an inspiring new world that is being imagined, with children’s creative ideas of how the world will meet its future energy needs showcased through a hands-on, interactive table.
 Find out more about the Science Museum Group's approach to sustainability .

 The Clockmakers’ Museum